 Cream sugar and butter together in a stand mixer (or a large bowl with a hand mixer) until light and fluffy.
 Add eggs and vanilla and mix to combine.

-In a separate large bowl, whisk together flour, baking soda, cream of tartar, and salt.
+In a separate large bowl, whisk together flour, baking soda, and salt.
 Stir in 1/2 cup crushed conversation hearts.

 Slowly pour the flour mixture into the wet mixture, mixing on low all the time.
 Stop mixer when dough is just combined taking care not to over-mix.